 - Hooks: What actually “hooks” and catches the fish, and keeps it on your line.

 - Sinkers: Gets your bait to the bottom of the water where the fish are.
 Some baits don’t sink, so you have to make them sink with weights.

-- Line: You cant catch fish without fishing line, so this is a MUST HAVE for fishing.
-Depending on what type of fish you want to catch you will need different line weight.
-Four to six pound test is great for trout, and eight to twelve pound test is great for bass.
-We wont get into braided line right now…
+- Line: You can’t catch fish without a fishing line, so this is a MUST HAVE for fishing.
+Depending on what type of fish you want to catch you will need different line weights.
+A four to six-pound test is great for trout, and an eight to twelve-pound test is great for bass.

-- Bobbers (depending on the fish): Bobbers are great if you are going to fish for a type of fish where it just requires you to put bait on your line and let it sit out there until a fish bites.
-The bobber will submerge under water when a fish is hooked, or biting your bait.
+- Bobbers: Bobbers are great if you are going to fish for a type of fish where it just requires you to put bait on your line and let it sit out there until a fish bites.
+The bobber will submerge underwater when a fish is hooked or biting your bait.

-- Swivels: Swivels are a must have for lures, and makes it so you don’t have to keep tying new knots for each lure you switch out.
-Fish are picky, so they don’t always bite one bait, so you may have to switch up lures, and that is where a swivel is a must have.
+- Swivels: Swivels are a must have for lures, and makes it so you don’t have to keep trying new knots for each lure you switch out.
+Fish are picky, so they don’t always bite one bait, so you may have to switch up lures, and that is where a swivel is a must-have.